 The regulations apply only to privately rented properties.
 Social housing is exempt from MEES regardless of its condition, quality, or EPC rating.

 Since it was first introduced in England and Wales in 2006, the EPC is now a legal requirement for a building to be sold, let or constructed.
 Once the Energy Performance Certificate is issued, it is the owner or landlord’s responsibility to keep it up-to-date.

 If you choose to use an estate agent to market the property, they must include a copy of the EPC report in all commercial advertisements such as a brochure and website, etc. With a new building, the builder in charge of the construction is responsible for producing the Energy Certificate.
+If you choose to use an estate agent to market the property, they must include a copy of the energy performance certificate report in all commercial advertisements such as a brochure and website, etc. With a new building, the builder in charge of the construction is responsible for producing the Energy Certificate.
 If you choose to market privately, the EPC is still a legal requirement for both sales and lettings.

 The Energy Performance Certificate includes recommendations of ways you can improve your property’s energy efficiency and as a result, to help the environment as well as to save you money.

 The report is simply a commentary on the current energy efficiency and the future potential.
 It should not be used as a condition report on either the building structure or any of the internal systems on the property.